Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Expansion for the discrete drift

 where $d_i:=\sigma_i-\sigma_{i+1}\in\{0,\pm2\}$.
 Thus the nonlocal dependence of \(\Delta_i H_\gamma\) enters only through the discrete gradient of the coarse-grained Kac field.

 Note that the increment of \(h_\gamma\) under a nearest-neighbour exchange:

 Therefore

-It is important to emphasize that the microscopic current $j_i$ is indexed by the bond $(i,i+1)$, not by sites $i$.
+We emphasize that the microscopic current $j_i$ is indexed by the bond $(i,i+1)$, not by sites $i$.
 Thus the left bond for each $j_i(\sigma)$ is not omitted; it is simply represented by the shifted index \(i-1\).

 Define the coarse-grained current